ghdl/ghdl/doc/using/Simulation.rst

 (assertion failure, overflow or any constraint error).

 Here is the list of the most useful options.
 Some debugging options are also available, but not described here.
-The :option:`--help` options lists all options available, including the debugging one.
+The :option:`--help` option lists all options available, including the debugging one.

 .. option:: --assert-level<=LEVEL>